Home to one of Colombia’s best-known investment arbitrators

 Ranking guides put the firm, which is based in Bogotá, among the top practices in the country for dispute resolution.

 Who uses it?

-Other clients include a subsidiary of Colombia’s Ecopetrol, Chilean department store chain Falabella, power company TermoEmcali and advertising agency Young & Rubicam.
-A state entity has turned to it for advice in an arbitration arising from the alleged breach of a legal stability contract; while a state oil agency is using it for an arbitration over windfall profit taxes under a concession agreement.
+Other recent clients include Chilean department store chain Falabella, power company Termoemcali and advertising agency Young & Rubicam.
+A state entity has turned to it for advice in an arbitration arising from the alleged breach of a juridical stability contract; while a state oil agency is using it for an arbitration over windfall profit taxes under a concession agreement.

 Colombia’s ministry of trade has also asked the firm to conduct educational workshops for civil servants on the subject of investment disputes.